 Multiple plot windows

 You create a new plot window using the toolbar button or R Tools > Plots > New Plot Window.
-The new plot window becomes the active window, which is where new plots will be rendered.
+The new plot window becomes the active window, which is where new plots are rendered.
 To change the active window, switch to it and select the Activate Plot Window toolbar button or R Tools > Plots > Activate Plot Window.

-Plots, too, are independent objects, which means you can copy or move them between plot windows using either drag-and-drop with the mouse, or the Copy, Cut, and Paste commands on the right-click context and Edit menus.
+Plots, too, are independent objects, which means you can copy or move them between plot windows using either drag-and-drop with the mouse, or by using the Copy, Cut, and Paste commands on the right-click context and Edit menus.